yichennliu/bwes_translation/README.md

 ## Usage

 Before running translation verification, bilingual word embeddings need to be created.
-For tasks in SHARE, we use [Vecmap](https://github.com/artetxem/vecmap) to train them.
+For tasks in SHARE, we are using [Vecmap](https://github.com/artetxem/vecmap) to train them.

 ### Streamlit